Our credit card interest calculator shows you the total cost of your credit card and how long it will take to pay off.

-Use the credit card calculator above to help add up the costs on your credit card.
+Use the credit card interest calculator above to help work out the costs of owning a credit card and how much interest you will pay.

-Our credit card calculator will show you how long it will take you to pay off your balance based on what you repay each month, and how much it will cost you overall.
+Our credit card interest calculator will show you how long it will take you to pay off your balance based on what you repay each month, and how much it will cost you overall including the interest payable.

 Just enter your current balance, APR and monthly repayments.
 You can then adjust your monthly repayments to see how paying more or less each month will change your debt.